intuition-dev/INTUITION2/_doc/docs/index.md

 You can choose a commercial vendor to setup and co-host your Meta admin/build environments, or just use the open-source version.
 They are listed on Resources page (click on the left).
 Continue here with open source:

 Create a Linux VM; install node.
+Also recommended to install ts-node.

       npm -g i nbake
       cd root